One child dead after coach crashes on way back from school trip

 The road remained shut overnight, Avon and Somerset Police said.

+Staff and students from the nearby Kingsmead School in Wiveliscombe had left a condolence card with a bunch of flowers.

+The card said: “Our thoughts are with all the children, parents, staff and transport.”

-Minehead Middle School will be closed on Friday, the BBC reported.
-The school caters for pupils aged between nine and 14, and is five days away from the end of term.
+Minehead Middle School, which caters for pupils aged between nine and 14, and is five days away from the end of term, remained closed on Friday.

+One of the school’s teachers posted on Facebook: “My amazing students, I couldn’t be prouder of all of you, how incredibly brave you have been.

+“You have looked after each in what was a life-changing event, we will get through this together.

 Prime Minister Sir Keir Starmer said in a post on X: “A heartbreaking update on the school bus crash in Somerset.